-Because in Brooklyn we go hard, we go hard and you also should explore how wonderful and more to life there is than Manhattan.
-Come on take the adventure.
+Because in Brooklyn we go hard, and you also should explore how wonderful and more to life there is than Manhattan.
+Come on, take the adventure.
 You may even run into us, but don’t run us over to get your damn shots.
 Okay, bye soapbox.

 WATER STREET SHOTS

 Water Street has a view of the Manhattan Bridge, but if you scoot forward to where it’s legal and safe a few hundred feet, your dog and the views will reward you.
 You know, I write these so you will develop your own style and perspective on popular spots.
 So, move around, play with it.
 Zoom in on what’s behind the Goldings.
 Do you see that crowd?
 It is ever-present now the fickle sun has made an appearance.
 Zero in on the the ramp on the left side of them.
 Did your mind wheels begin turning?
 If you must insist on a shot here, try from this vantage point.
 Pick me up a $20 tip at the bank machine it gives you access to as well, cause you’re welcome bishes.

 Now you’ve made it to the end of Water Street, walk left towards the Brooklyn Bridge.
 Make your way to west elm, also dog friendly and has a cafe if you need mind-fuel.
 Really, you are coming here for shot number two.
 There are rocks, there are stairs, go up a flight.
 Find yourself between the BK and the Manhattan Bridge with epic views.
 Again, you’re safe, the views are insane and your dog will thank you.

 You may recall the haunting photos of Jane’s Carousel during Hurricane Sandy.
 With Manhattan suffering a blackout, and water rising, the lights of the 1922 created carousel remained on as Hurricane Sandy raged.